 - Provided support to clients and internal staff members.

-- Diagnosed faulty equipment and dealing with relevant parties for repair and replacement.
+- Diagnosed risks in network security and liaised with relevant parties for maintenance and improvement.

-- Ensured positive client relationships and developed these on an ongoing basis.
+- Built and maintained positive client relationships on an ongoing basis.

 CV skills example: what makes you shine